Devanur Mahadeva

-Devanoora Mahadeva is an Indian writer and intellectual who writes in Kannada language.
+Devanoora Mahadeva is an Indian writer and an intellectual, who writes in Kannada language.
 The Government of India conferred upon him the Padma Shri award, the fourth highest civilian award.

-Known among literary circles to be a rebel, Mahadeva rejected the Nrupatunga Award (carrying a purse of Rs 5,01,000) in 2010.
-Devanura's rejection of the award was based on his dissatisfaction that despite being the official language of the state, Kannada is yet to be made the primary language of instruction in schools and colleges.
+Known among literary circles to be a rebel, Mahadeva rejected to chair the Kannada Sahitya Sammelana twice and the Nrupatunga Award in 2010, citing his dissatisfaction that despite being the state's official language, Kannada is yet to be made the primary language of instruction in schools and colleges.
 He wants Kannada to be made the medium of learning at least up to the college level.
 Mahadeva is a Central Sahitya Academy awardee for his novel Kusuma Baale.
 In the 1990s he rejected the government's offer to nominate him to Rajya Sabha (the upper house of the Parliament of India) under the writer's quota.
 In 2022, he published a book on the RSS that gained popularity and critical acclaim both for its content and its innovative open publishing model.